avocado-framework/avocado/man/avocado.rst

       --status-server-listen HOST_PORT
                             URI where status server will listen on.
 Usually a "HOST:PORT" string.
-This is only effective if "status_server_auto" is disabled
+This is only effective if "status_server_auto" is disabled.
+If
+                            "status_server_uri" is not set, the value from "status_server_listen " will be used.
       --status-server-uri HOST_PORT
                             URI for connecting to the status server, usually a "HOST:PORT" string.
 Use this if your status server is in another host, or different port.
-This is only effective if "status_server_auto" is disabled
+This is only effective if "status_server_auto" is disabledIf
+                            "status_server_listen" is not set.
+Value from
+                            "status_server_uri" will be used.
       --max-parallel-tasks NUMBER_OF_TASKS
                             Number of maximum number tasks running in parallel.
                             You can disable parallel execution by setting this to